forvalho/household/ARCHITECTURE.md

 ## Architectural Decisions

+### State Machine in Models
+**Decision:** Task state transitions are managed in the Task model, not in views.

+**Context:** Initially, the valid status transitions were hardcoded in the view template, which violated separation of concerns and made the logic harder to test and maintain.

+**Implementation:**
+- Added `valid_status_transitions` method to Task model that returns allowed transitions for current status
+- Added `can_transition_to?(new_status)` method for validation
+- Added `transition_to!(new_status)` method for safe state changes
+- Updated view to use `task.valid_status_transitions` instead of hardcoded logic
+- Added comprehensive model tests for state machine functionality

+**Benefits:**
+- ✅ Business logic is in the model where it belongs
+- ✅ Easier to test state transitions
+- ✅ Reusable across different views and API endpoints
+- ✅ Clear separation of concerns
+- ✅ More maintainable and extensible

 ### Admin Area as a Sinatra Extension Plugin

 **Decision:** The "Admin" feature set has been decoupled from the main application into a self-contained Sinatra Extension, located in the `plugins/admin/` directory.